The type of vehicle you own in Montana can make a big difference in how much you pay for car insurance.

 Top electric cars with cheap insurance rates in Montana

-The table below lists the most affordable EVs to insure in Montana and their six-month average full coverage rates.
+The table below highlights the most affordable EVs to insure in Montana, including their average six-month full coverage premiums.

 Vehicle model (EVs) | Average six-month premium |